vrishankvajpayee/Data-Visualisation/README.md

 3. Violin Plot
 4. Regression.
 ## Data Set
 There are 2 datasets which has been used one is flight.csv and the other diamond.csv both of them have been used from seaborn-data.The Diamond.csv has been ussed to plot regression plot,scatter plot, violin plot, whereas the flight.csv has been used to plot heat maps and cluster maps.
-All . of these visualisation techniques are multiple variable tools or techniques.i.e. when there are more than 2 variables or columns in a data set and we want to find the inter relation betweeen them.
+All of these visualisation techniques are multiple variable tools or techniques, i.e. when there are more than 2 variables or columns in a data set and we want to find the inter relation betweeen them.